mapariel/portfolio/README.md

 (.venv) $ pip install -r requirements.txt
 ```

  The first time, you should use  `python manage.py migrate` and `python manage.py createsuperuser`.
-You don't need do do it if you have alreacy done it from the container.
+You don't need do do it again if you have already done it from the container.

 Launch Django `python manage.py runserver` you can access to Djabgo application at  http://127.0.0.1:8000/ and to the admin at http://127.0.0.1:8000/admin